augustey/WebCheckers/docs/DesignDoc.md

 ![The Tiers & Layers of the Architecture](architecture-tiers-and-layers.png)

 As a web application, the user interacts with the system using a browser.
 The client-side of the UI is composed of HTML pages with some minimal CSS for styling the page.
 There is also some JavaScript that has been provided to the team by the architect.

 The server-side tiers include the UI Tier that is composed of UI Controllers and Views.
-Controllers are built using the Spark framework and View are built using the FreeMarker framework.
+Controllers are created using the Spark framework and View are built using the FreeMarker framework.
 The Application and Model tiers are built using plain-old Java objects (POJOs).

-Details of the components within these tiers are supplied below.
+Details of the components within these tiers are below.

 ### Overview of User Interface